icebert04/icebert04.github.io/_posts/2019-8-17-enjoy-the-good times,-but-appreciate-the-bad times.md

 I heard her discussing to my wife that she is now going to apply for a job in Toronto Canada.
 And what is more astonishing is hearing that she is going to work in a Call Center in Manila while waiting for her application to be approved.

 Darwina's decision, tenacity, and determination dazzled me.
 I mean, applying for Canada is fine.
 But working in a Call Center at her age and with her commendable skills is even more stunning.
-She has done what most of us can't.... eating our very own "Pride".
+She has done what most of us can't.... eating our very own **"Pride"**.

 Because of her amazing character, I took the time to talk to her and help her as much as I could.
 I told her why would she work in Call Center that has a basic salary of Php 25 thousand per month when she can get more working as a Bilingual agent.